What is GDPR?

 HOW CAN WE HELP?

-Below is a sample of how Asystec and Varonis can help your organisation address the new General Data Protection Rules:
+Below are just a few examples of how Asystec and Varonis could be vital in helping your organisation address the new General Data Protection Rules:

 - GDPR requires organisations to respond to subject access requests and delete personal data on request- Article 15 states ‘right of access by the data subject’.
 Varonis DatAnswers allows you to index information, search information, and find the right information.